CERT-Polska/mquery/docs/internals.md

 }
 ```

-Is parsed to `("dummy1" AND "dummy2")`.
+The rule is parsed to `("dummy1" AND "dummy2")`.
 Again, further verification
-will be done in a second stage.
+will be done by Yara in the second stage.

 4. Variables: